jlparkI/AntPack/docs/liability_tutorial.rst

 kinds of liabilities can be problematic for manufacturing and stability.
 AntPack contains a simple tool you can use to search for motifs that *may* pose some risk of one or more of these reactions.
-We use the list of known possible problematic motifs from `Satlawa et al. <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011881>`_, but excluding low risk motifs (e.g. [STK]N which is low-risk for deamidation).
+We use the list of known possible problematic motifs from `Satlawa et al. <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011881>`_.
+All motifs shown in Table 1 of that paper are searched for except for integrin binding which is disregarded.

 Note that this type of search is *prone* to false-positives.
 A motif that can in principle be N-glycosylated or undergo pH-dependent hydrolysis will